Tobias-Kohn/pyPMatch/README.md

 [_Scala_](https://www.scala-lang.org/).
 Its main objective is to deconstruct objects, and thereby check if any given object fulfills the criteria to be deconstructed in a particular way.

-This document gives a rough, unpolished overview of _pyPMatch_, and its abilities, as the primary efforts is currently directed towards the development of the library itself.
-You also might want to check out the FAQ further down below.
+This document gives a rough, unpolished overview of _pyPMatch_, and its abilities.
+Better documentation can be found in the [doc](doc)-folder, in particular the [introduction](doc/INTRODUCTION.md).
+There is also a FAQ further below.

 _pyPMatch_ requires at least Python 3.4.